Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

-As the classical constraint nondegeneracy (Definition~\ref{def:CN}) can be viewed as a special case of the constraint nondegeneracy (Definition~\ref{def:CN-nonKKT}) studied in this section, the above lemma also provides a characterization of the classical constraint nondegeneracy.
-The proof is omitted, as it follows directly from the proof of Theorem~\ref{thm:CN-W-SRCQ}.
+Because the classical constraint nondegeneracy (\cite[Definition~5.70]{bonnans2013perturbation}) is a special case of the extended formulation (Definition~\ref{def:CN-nonKKT}), the preceding theorem yields an analogous characterization for the classical setting.
+We omit the proof, which follows directly from the proof of Theorem~\ref{thm:CN-W-SRCQ}.